NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>never</code>: always remove the temporary backup file, no matter what.
 * <code>error</code>: always remove the temporary backup file unless an upload error happens.
 * <code>partial</code>: keep the backup file in case the upload operation for a single backup file was partially successful.
 This indicates that at least one upload operation for a specific backup file has been successful.
-So, we are sure we have the backup file on one of the servers.
+So, we are sure we have the backup file on at least one of the backup servers.
 * <code>success</code>: do not remove the local backup file and keep it inside <code>.temp_dir</code> directory, even in case of succeeding all upload operations.
 This option is one way to always keep the backup files locally although it is not recommended to use this method.
-If you're going to use this method anyway, it is recommended to use some other path instead of <code>/var/tmp/<code> and <code>/tmp</code> as your <code>.temp_dir</code>.
+If you're going to use this method anyway, it is recommended to use some other path instead of <code>/var/tmp/</code> and <code>/tmp</code> as your <code>.temp_dir</code>.

 * <code>.remote.servers</code> is a JSON array of backup servers.
 The second method to keep a copy of backup files locally is to define the current host as another remote server here which is the recommended method to do so.